maclauren/readme-generator/README.md

   - [Questions](#questions)

   ## Installation
-  Install
+  3

   ## Usage
-  Usage
+  4

   ## License
-  MIT

   ## Contributing
-  Contribute
+  5

   ## Tests
-  Test
+  6

   ## Questions
-  For any questions about this project, contact Email.
-You can find more information and other projects on my [GitHub profile](https://github.com/User).
+  For any questions about this project, contact 8.
+You can find more information and other projects on my [GitHub profile](https://github.com/7).